lzl257/WikiSenti/README.md

 1. Click the Binder badge above or this [Binder link](https://notebooks.gesis.org/binder/v2/gh/lzl257/WikiSenti/master?urlpath=%2Fapps%2FWikiSentiFlow.ipynb) to run the notebooks.
 (It may takes around 10 mins to prepare the environment)

-2. Then open Appmode to ignore the codes by clicking "Appmode" in toolbar (recommended for general user).
-Alternatively, you can choose "Run All" inside Cell menu without entering appmode (recommended for programmer).
+2. The widget will start automatically and now you can operate with it.
+If you want to check the details of code, please click the "Edit App" button in toolbar

-3. If you want to switch to the next notebook, just click the link below the current app.
+3. If you want to switch to the next notebook, just click the link below the current widget.

 ## Run It Locally